 24 hours after kickoff: According to the collected data, fans did not travel beyond their indicated locations at the 18-hour point.

 One conference's protocol for 2020: On Aug.
 18, the SEC released fan guidelines for attending games.
 Each school is set to determine how many fans it will allow in accordance with state and local guidelines.
 At Alabama, the plan is to allow approximately 20% of the normal operating capacity, which equates to roughly 20,000 people.
 The school said it will implement other measures, like the requirement of face coverings and physical distancing where lines form, but enforcement of those policies is not yet clear.
-Alabama will not allow tailgating, will require contactless mobile tickets and require fans, using the honor system, to answer questions about potential COVID-19 symptoms and exposure in a mobile app beforehand.
+Alabama will not allow tailgating, will require contactless mobile tickets, and will require fans, using the honor system, to answer questions about potential COVID-19 symptoms and exposure in a mobile app beforehand.

 How to protect fans in 2020: "[Allowing] as few people as possible is one first step to opening up and then, maybe opening up with only a proportion of the seats available for sale in the stadiums so people can be spaced out.
 You have like one group here and another family group 10 feet away so you get a bit more spaced out.
 [Going from that to] sort of gradually going back up to a full stadium, I think would be the ideal from a sort of epidemiological perspective." -- Dr. Eleanor J. Murray, assistant professor of epidemiology at Boston University's School of Public Health